 LISTEN AND UNDERSTAND SUICIDE WARNING SIGNS

 Suicide does not discriminate.
 It affects individuals in all stages of life, causing approximately 123 deaths per day in the United States.
-Every 12 minutes, someone loses a loved one, a family member, a friend, a coworker or an employee to suicide, but there are actions we can take as a community to save lives.
+Approximately every 11 minutes, someone loses a loved one, a family member, a friend, a coworker or an employee to suicide.
+We are all stakeholders in the fight against suicide.
+There are actions we can take individually and as a community to save lives.

 SIGNS OF CONCERN